357 Magnum vs 9mm For Concealed Carry

 They hurt.
 A lot.

+At a certain point, it just hurts.
 What this means is follow-up shots take longer.
 You WILL find reasons not to shoot regularly and keep up your skills.
 You'll find yourself flinching prior to squeezing the trigger.

 .357 Magnum Vs 9mm: Practical Powerhouse Or The Factotum Of Firearm